NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

 camera calibration software to solve for intrinsic parameters if you have access to the camera in question.
 The camera calibration information must be contained in a .tsai pinhole camera model file and must passed in using the ``--calib-file`` option.

-You can find descriptions of our supported pinhole camera models in :numref:`pinholemodels`.
+:numref:`camera_solve_gcp` has an example of a pinhole camera model file and discusses some heuristics for how to guess the intrinsics.
+A description of our supported pinhole camera models in :numref:`pinholemodels`.

-If no intrinsic camera information is known, it can be guessed by doing some experimentation.
-This is discussed in :numref:`findintrinsics`.

 In order to transform the camera models from local to world coordinates, one of three pieces of information may be used.
 These sources are listed below and described in more detail in the examples that follow:

--  A set of ground control points of the same type used by ``pc_align``.
+-  A set of ground control points.
+This is discussed in :numref:`camera_solve_gcp` (that workflow can be used to bypass SfM altogether).
-   The easiest way to generate these points is to use the ground control point writer tool available in the ``stereo_gui`` tool.

 -  A set of estimated camera positions (perhaps from a GPS unit) stored in a csv file.

 -  A DEM which a local point cloud can be registered to using ``pc_align``.
 This method can be more accurate if estimated camera